copsTvFan/cops-episode-guide/guide.md

 **Jersey Cop Special Edition**

-- (Passaic County NJ -- 10:06 PM Suspicious Activity) Cpl Anthony Damiano says the weather has broken up, supposed to be BBQ time, hopefully it break as now it is just pouring rain.
+- (Passaic County, NJ -- 10:06 PM Suspicious Activity) Cpl Anthony Damiano says the weather has broken up, supposed to be BBQ time, hopefully it break as now it is just pouring rain.
 Hopefully we'll get a good summer.
 Guy smoking a joint in a hallway
-- (Passaic County NJ -- 8:44 PM Suspicious Activity) Suspicious vehicle trading DVD player for drugs
+- (Passaic County, NJ -- 8:44 PM Suspicious Activity) Suspicious vehicle trading DVD player for drugs
-- (Passaic County NJ -- 5:04 PM Traffic Stop) man with 50 bags of dope (9:49 PM Suspicious Vehicle) man with do rag drug stop.
+- (Passaic County, NJ -- 5:04 PM Traffic Stop) man with 50 bags of dope (9:49 PM Suspicious Vehicle) man with do rag drug stop.
 AKA Riding With Corporal Damiano.